ooni/spec/backends/bk-003-collector.md

    measurement, the collector SHOULD NOT transform it to the maximum possible extent, unless such transformation is known to be harmless.
-Saving the original bytes sent by the client SHOULD be preferrable to reserializing the parsed measurement and saving that.
+Saving the original bytes sent by the client SHOULD be preferred to reserializing the parsed measurement and saving that.

 7. MUST reset the report-specific timer used for automatically